Skip To Main Content

 (1) has a mental or physical impairment which substantially limits one or more major life activities (such as caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working); (2) has a record of such impairment; or (3) is regarded as having such an impairment.

-If the parent or guardian disagrees with the determination made by the professional staff of the school district, he/she has a
+If the parent or guardian disagrees with the determination made by the professional staff of the Beaufort County School District, he/she has a

 right to a hearing with an impartial hearing officer.

 The Family Educational Rights and Privacy Act (FERPA) also specifies rights related to educational records.
-This Act gives the parent or guardian
+FERPA gives the parent or guardian

 the right to (1) inspect and review his/her child’s educational records; (2) make copies of these records; (3) receive a list of all individuals having